kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - The safe strat is to kill these Warriors, but this wastes about 15 seconds
   - If you do kill them, the Duros conversation is 1,1,1,2
 - Run/Force Jump towards North Beach
-- Before entering North Beach, *Force/Stims: Cast Valor, Hyper-Stim Suite with Echani on MC*
+- Before entering North Beach, *Force/Stims: Cast Valor, Hyper Stamina, Hyper Strength, and Echani Battle Stim (do **not** use Alacrity) on MC*
   - Using these stims here seems to ease the issues with skipping the first Rakatan Warriors
 - In North Beach, Rakatan Warriors accost you
 - Speak with The One: 1,1,1,1,1,1,4